< Back to Resources

 Thanks to rapidly evolving technologies and increasingly rigorous sustainability standards, refrigeration management has become a fast-paced field requiring constant learning and development.
 This makes continued training for in-house technicians and hiring experienced facilities management providers an essential part of any grocery shrink reduction program.

 “A good FM partner can support you by giving you a good understanding of your assets.
-We’re your eyes and ears and boots on the ground,” said Tony Parkinson, senior vice president of West Coast operations at City.
+We’re your eyes and ears and boots on the ground,” says Cristee Monahan, Vice President of central operations at City.

 With an integrated facilities management partner, all facility operations and processes are fulfilled holistically through a single third-party managed provider.
 Thanks to stronger accountability and streamlined processes, this end-to-end support can improve efficiencies and communication, leading to an overall enhanced experience reflected in lower grocery shrink among other tangible benefits.